aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/rows-and-columns/populate-data-first-by-row-then-by-column/_index.md

 {{% /alert %}}

-## Populate Data First by Row then by Column
+## Populate Data First by Row Then by Column

 Putting data in the sequence A1, B1, A2, B2 is faster than A1, A2, B1, B2.
-If there are many cells in a worksheet and you follow the second sequence, that is, you're filling the data row by row, this tip can make the program much faster.
+If there are many cells in a worksheet and you follow the second sequence—i.e., you fill the data row by row—this tip can make the program much faster.

-## Java code to populate data first by row then by column
+## Java code to populate data first by Row Then by Column

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-PopulateDatabyRowthenColumn-PopulateDatabyRowthenColumn.java" >}}
 {{< app/cells/assistant language="java" >}}